edHelper.com

 1 Minerals.
 They are all around us.
 We eat them, wear them, and build with them.
 What is a mineral?
 How are they identified?
 What can we do with them?

 2 Earth's crust is made of about three thousand minerals.
-But only about thirty of them are common to us.
+Only about thirty of them are common to us.
 A mineral is a solid with certain properties.
 First, it must occur in nature.
-Minerals are "found," not made by humans.
+Minerals are found, not made by humans.

-3 Second, a mineral is inorganic.
-This means that it has never been living.
+3 Second, a mineral has never been alive.
+It is nonliving.

 4 Another characteristic of a mineral is that it has a definite set of elements that make it up.
 It must also have the structure of a crystal.

 5 A crystal is a solid.
 Its atoms are arranged in repeating patterns.
 Snowflakes are a type of crystal.
 You may also have seen ice crystals form on the grass when there is a frost.
 These are examples of what crystals look like.
-They are not minerals.
+They are also examples of minerals.

 7 Minerals also form from solutions.
 A solution can become saturated.
 It can't hold any more of whatever is dissolved in it.
-Elements begin to "fall out" of it.
-These elements form minerals.
+Minerals begin to fall out of it.
 Sometimes, the liquid in the solution is evaporated.
 Minerals are left behind.

 Paragraphs 9 to 17: